 Are you retiring an older Mac that has a mechanical, spinning hard drive in it?
-If your Mac is running OS X 10.11 or newer then continue reading this article.
+If your Mac is running OS X 10.11 then continue reading this article.
 Below are instructions on how you can securely erase the Mac’s hard drive before you donate your Mac or sell it.

 If your Mac is running OS X 10.7 to 10.10 and has a mechanical, spinning hard drive, please read my older article on securely erasing a spinning hard drive using Disk Utility.